-233. ILTV is predominantly transmitted via direct contact.
-Airborne transmission could occur but at a much lower rate in ILTV vaccine strains as demonstrated in laboratory studies (Chapter 1, Section 3.5.1).
 Airborne transmission to other susceptible birds could potentially occur during the transport of vaccinated chickens from the farm, but this would involve generation of aerosol from chickens sneezing.
+Airborne transmission could also possibly occur during coarse spraying in sheds, whereby the GMO is aerosolised.
 Field trials with the GMP grade of the GM vaccine showed that transmission of the GMO from vaccinated chickens to unvaccinated chickens within the same shed is rare.
 In contrast, earlier studies with an experimental grade of the GM vaccine in chickens housed in isolators showed that the GM vaccine can transmit to other naïve chickens at the same rate as the WT parent strain.

-234. The GMO could be released into the environment through a spill during transport, storage or disposal where susceptible birds could be exposed to the GMO.
+- 236. The GMO could be released into the environment through a spill during transport, storage or disposal where susceptible birds could be exposed to the GMO.
 This could result in exposure of these birds to the GMO.
 As discussed in Risk Scenario 1, there are a range of measures in place that would reduce the chances of GMO being released into the environment.
-In addition, ILTV has been shown to be inactivated by exposure to ultraviolet light for 60 seconds minimising the persistence of the virus in the environment.

-235. In the unlikely event that the GMO is released into sewage water, it will be markedly diluted due to the small quantity of GMO present in a large volume of liquid waste or water.
+In addition, ILTV has been shown to be inactivated by exposure to ultraviolet light for 60 seconds minimising the persistence of the virus in the environment. - 237.
+In the unlikely event that the GMO is released into sewage water, it will be markedly diluted due to the small quantity of GMO present in a large volume of liquid waste or water.
 Therefore, it is highly unlikely that infection of birds could occur following exposure to an environmental source.